Complexity of Bilevel Linear Programming with a Single Upper-Level Variable: Introduction

 Given these negative complexity results, a natural line of research is to identify conditions under which bilevel LP becomes tractable.
 Such conditions can guide the design of efficient algorithms for practical instances.
 For example, in the context of mixed-integer LP, a classical result by Lenstra Jr ~\cite{lenstra1983integer} establishes that problems with a fixed number of integer variables are solvable in polynomial time.
 Similar results have been derived for bilevel LP.
 Deng~\cite{deng1998complexity} demonstrated that bilevel LP is solvable in polynomial time when the number of lower-level variables is fixed.
 Likewise, the arguments in~\cite{BasuEtAl2021} and~\cite{Buchheim2023} imply polynomial-time solvability when the number of lower-level constraints is fixed.
-Recently, it was shown that the toll pricing problem can be solved in polynomial time when the number of upper-level variables is fixed, enabling efficient algorithmic strategies~\cite{bui2024asymmetry}.
+It was also shown that the toll pricing problem can be solved in polynomial time when the number of upper-level variables is fixed, enabling efficient algorithmic strategies~\cite{bui2024asymmetry}.
+Related arguments and connections to a pessimistic variant of bilevel LP were very recently discussed in \cite{ketkov2025note}, released after the initial submission of this manuscript.